brunopc-net/DocusaurusSrc/docs/about.md

 import MarkdownLink from '@site/src/components/link/MarkdownLink';
 import SkillTable from '@site/src/components/SkillTable';
+import resume from '@site/static/data/resume.json';
 import {TotalXp} from '@site/src/components/experience/TotalXp';

 # About me

 I live in Montreal, Canada.
 [I am a scientific mind in an athlete body](https://passionpvss.blogspot.com/2017/06/scientist-mind-athlete-body.html).

-My <a href="/docs/category/experiences/" target="_blank"><TotalXp /> years of work experience has been very diverse so far</a>, as I did development (software and web), but also worked as a DevOps, SDET and Application Support Analyst.
+My <a href="/docs/category/experiences/" target="_blank"><TotalXp work={resume.work}/> years of work experience has been very diverse so far</a>, as I did development, both backend and frontend (software and web).
+I also worked in multiples DevOps transformations, as a [SDET](https://www.softwaretestinghelp.com/what-is-sdet/) and Application Support Analyst.
 In my last roles, I had my first experiences as a technical lead.

 ## Résumé